Aslam786218/Predicting-Smartphone-Addiction-kaggle-Competition-/README.md

 3. `submission.csv` is generated in the specified output directory, ready to submit to the competition.

 **Option 2**

-1.Go to the competition page → Code → New Notebook.
+1. Go to the competition page → Code → New Notebook.
-2.Kaggle automatically mounts data at /kaggle/input/competitions/playground-series-s6e8/.
+2. Kaggle automatically mounts data at /kaggle/input/competitions/playground-series-s6e8/.
-3.Pick a notebook from the notebooks/ folder and copy the code.
+3. Pick a notebook from the notebooks/ folder and copy the code.
-4.Paste into a cell and Run All.
+4. Paste into a cell and Run All.
-5.submission.csv is generated in the notebook's Output folder.
+5.   'submission.csv' is generated in the notebook's Output folder.

 ## Submitting to Kaggle